MridulTailor/3musks-hack4india/README.md

-# Wifi attendance app made in Flutter and Django.
+# Wifi attendance app made in Flutter and Django submission for Hack4India hackathon by 3Musketeers

 # Frontend
 ## Overview